PurnaChandraPanda/AdaptiveCardBotTranslate/v3/AdaptiveTranslatedBot/README.md

 - Click the `Application Settings`
 - Scroll to the `Application settings` section
 - Click `+ Add new setting`
-- Add the key `TranslatorKey` with a value of the Translator Text API `Authentication key` created from the steps above
+- Add the key `trns:APIKey` with a value of the Translator Text API `Authentication key` created from the steps above